 you with your decision making, having them involved will keep your employer from making your life a living hell (see CYA).

 When you first open your SR put in the facts.
 You will be prompted for most of them by the MOS form but "facts" requires,

 in most cases, that you know what you are running, where you are running it, and have reviewed all of the log files.
 The following is guidance on which log files you should review.

-If thin provisioning storage make sure that you don't over-provision because while the pool may show X TB you may not really have that much space.
+resources because while the pool may show X TB you may not really have that much space.

 I had a situation where the failure of a backup and redo log delete filled physical space such that three separate databases froze even though the virtualized space made it appear there was sufficient room.